petergithub/notes/tech/ubuntuNotes.md

 <cc> 替换当前行
-read -p "Press enter to continue" read -n 1 -p "Press any key to continue" sleep 2; echo 'end sleep 2 sec
+read -p "Press enter to continue" read -n 1 -p "Press any key to continue" sleep 2; echo 'end sleep 2 sec'

 zoom in on your terminal with Ctrl+Shift++.
 Zoom out with Ctrl+-